 What is BEP20?

 BEP-20 is the Binance Smart Chain token (BSC) standard.
 BEP-20 is a token standard, similar to Ethereum’s well-known, smart contract-compatible specific protocol ERC-20.
-The token standard ensures that the token has fundamental capabilities, such as transferring, returning a balance, examining token ownership.
+The token standard ensures that the token has fundamental capabilities, such as transferring, returning a balance, and examining token ownership.

 BEP20 is a programmer-friendly token standard that allows anyone to create tokens.
 With Ethereum gas fees at an all-time high, there is a sudden want for a smart contract-compatible DeFi platform with cheaper rates.